 A Christian Monarchy, exemplified by Ferdinand and Isabella in Spain, is best for saving souls.
 The devil didn’t think it was fair.
 “If everybody has to obey the King, and his laws are good, then fewer people have the opportunity to sin.
 When fewer people sin, I get fewer souls.
 It isn’t fair!”

-After Europe had been mostly Catholic for a thousand years or more, God allowed people access to different types of governments and denominations.
+After Europe had been mostly Catholic for “The Thousand Year Reign” of The Catholic Church over Western Christendom, God allowed people access to different types of governments and denominations.
 Those greedy for power and importance came swarming out of the woodwork.

 “Let everyone do whatever they want!” was a consistent, though often ignored, demand.
 More moderate vanities cried, “Let’s elect our King!
 Let’s elect everyone!
 Let’s be fair!”
-Those making the demands wanted powerful roles in the new government.
+Those making the demands wanted power.

 By the late 1700s, once-Catholic France came under control of those who replaced the hierarchies of Church and State with the unholy trinity of Liberty, Equality, and Fraternity.
-The early days of that revolution descended into a chaos in which the most bloodthirsty had the guillotines running on their behalf.
+That revolution descended into a chaos in which the most bloodthirsty had the guillotines operating on their behalf.
 Those who clawed their way into power one month lost their heads the next.